Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 6: Schedule another visit and verify different QR code

 **Expected Results:**
-- Step 1: Visit is created with status 'pending'
-- Step 2: QR code image is generated with visit ID encoded
-- Step 3: Email is received via Brevo service
-- Step 4: Email contains embedded QR code image
-- Step 5: QR code decodes to the correct visit ID when scanned
-- Step 6: New visit has a different QR code with different visit ID
+After completing the visit scheduling process and confirming the visit, a visit record should be created in the database with status 'pending'.
+The system should generate a unique QR code image using the qrcode library, encoding the visit ID as the QR code data.
+A confirmation email should be sent to the visitor's email address via the Brevo email service.
+The email should contain an embedded QR code image that displays inline in the email client.
+When the QR code is scanned using a QR code scanner, it should decode to the exact visit ID that was encoded.
+Each new visit should have a unique QR code with a different visit ID, ensuring no two visits share the same QR code.

 **Actual Results:**
-- Step 1: Visit is created with status 'pending'
-- Step 2: QR code image is generated with visit ID encoded
-- Step 3: Email is received via Brevo service
-- Step 4: Email contains embedded QR code image
-- Step 5: QR code decodes to the correct visit ID when scanned
-- Step 6: New visit has a different QR code with different visit ID
+Visit created with pending status.
+QR code generated with visit ID.
+Confirmation email sent via Brevo.
+QR code embedded in email.
+QR code decoded correctly to visit ID.
+Each visit had unique QR code.

 **Status:** Passed